 All structured lines require an ID which must be unique within their type, i.e., within all the meta-information lines with the same "##key=" prefix.
-For all of the structured lines (##INFO, ##FORMAT, ##FILTER, etc.) described in this specification, optional fields can be included.
+For all of the structured lines (##INFO, ##FORMAT, ##FILTER, etc.) described in this specification, extra fields can be included after the default fields.
 For example: